wp-plugins/contact-us-page-contact-people/readme.txt

 == Description ==

-Contact Us Page - Contact People allows you to easily transform your themes dull and boring contact us page into a stunning and vibrant, ultra professional Contact Us Page not only for your General sites contact us but for individual profiles (people, positions, Stores) within an organization .
+Contact Us Page - Contact People allows you to easily transform your themes dull and boring contact us page into a stunning and vibrant, ultra-professional Contact Us Page not only for your General sites contact us but for individual profiles (people, positions, Stores) within an organization.

 Features include:

+= Profiles =
+The first thing the plugin does is allow you to create an unlimited number of profiles.
+Profiles can be anything you want - People, Head Offices, branch Offices.
+Profile card are displayed in rows on the Contact Us Page under the Google map if you have activated the map.

+Profile Features are:

+* Title / Position, name, Phone, fax, mobile, web address, and description
+* Profile image or use the default no image
+* Option to show or don't show profile location on the Contact Us Page Google map
+* Option to turn ON | OFF profile display marker on the Contact Us Page map
+* Sort Profile display order on the Contact Us Page by drag and drop on Profiles menu
+* Add Profile unique email address and mail goes directly to them
+* Any Profile Address or contact method can be left off the card

 = Contact Us Page =

 The plugin when installed auto creates a stunning contact us page with this huge list of features:

-* Enable/Disable Google Location Map - Show main location and each profiles location on map.
+* Optional Google Location Map that shows at the top with each contacts location (if required)
 * Create unlimited Contact Profile Cards.
-Display each person, department, store or branch office on a profile card.
+Display each person, department, store or branch office on a profile card on the Contact Us Page.
 * Features direct email submission from users to each contact profile card.
 * Email address never visible.
 * Contact Profile cards: Show as much or as little contact information as each profile desires / requires.
-* Department Contact Profiles: Displace each departments contact profile, e.g. support, sales, admin.
+* Department Contact Profiles: Display each departments contact profile, e.g. support, sales, admin.
-* Stores and branches local or world wide - show on Google map.
+* Stores and branches local or worldwide - show on Google map.
-* Add and edit profiles - Add profiles with all their contact details, profile image or add a department (e.g. Sales, Support, Despatch) or branch offices.
-* Contact Profiles show stylish Contact cards on the Contact us page.
+* Google map features auto zoom.
+Opens to show all the profile location markers in the map viewer
 * Contact Us Page display is fully mobile responsive using JQuery masonry.
-* Fully cross browser compliant including IE7 to IE11.
-* Mobile device optimized, all tablets and phones.
-* Sort profile card position on Contact us page by using drag and droping the Profiles admin menu.
 * Set the number of profile Cards to show per row.
 Display up to 5 Cards per row.
 * Mouse over profile card and that contact profile auto shows as pop up on map marker.
 * Click map marker to see contact profile as pop-up.
 * Click to email.
 Contact form with smooth email pop-up forms for easy and quick submission.
 * Pop-up submission success confirmation.
+* Fully cross browser compliant including IE7 to IE11.
+* Mobile device optimized, all tablets and phones.

 = Contact Us Widget =

 The plugin includes a fully customizable Contact Widget that can be used in any theme widgetized area.
 Features include